ericdodds/eric-dodds-blog/README.md

 # Eric Dodds Weblog

 This is my personal website.
-I ran it on WordPress for years, then finally bit the bullet and migrated it into a super snappy Next.js app on Vercel.
+It hosts my blog posts, tells readers a bit about me and had a contact form for people who want to reach out.

 ## Migration from WordPress

-I'll write a full blog post about the process, but the short version is that I used Cursor to do the entire migration.
-What would have taken an eternity was a weekend project, even with some nasty edge cases.
+I the site on WordPress for years, then finally bit the bullet and migrated it into a super snappy Next.js app on Vercel.

+I [wrote a blog post](https://www.ericdodds.com/blog/migrating-my-wordpress-blog-to-nextjs-and-vercel?utm_source=github-blog-repo) about the migration.

 ## If you want to clone my site